daig/hypeloop/brainlift.md

   - Maintains a lightweight Bloom Filter (`BloomFilterStore`) in Firestore to track viewed video IDs.
   - Ensures fresh content by skipping known IDs.

-- **Profile Icons**
+- **Profile Icons & Story Scenes**
-  - A Node.js function uses the `canvas` + `gifencoder` libraries to produce visually rich, generative GIFs.
+  - A Node.js function uses the `canvas` + `gifencoder` libraries to produce visually rich, generative GIFs for user icons.
-  - Stored in Firestore as base64-encoded strings, retrieved in SwiftUI for dynamic, animated user profile icons.
+  - **Leonardo API** is leveraged to create high-quality images or short motion clips that correspond to story keyframes.
+  - **TTS** integration with OpenAI’s speech models generates audio tracks for story scenes, then uploads them to Mux for streamlined playback.

 - **Video Management**
   - A dedicated `VideoManager` fetches, preloads, and navigates the video queue.